vanallenlab/moalmanac-db/docs/sop.md

 - `therapy_name` (optional, string), associated with therapeutic sensitivity or resistance.
 The generic drug name should be used, if applicable, and catalogued as a proper noun.
 Required for assertions related to therapeutic sensitivity or resistance.
 In the case that an assertion contains two or more therapies, join them into a single string with ` + ` with both items capitalized; for example, `Dabrafenib + Trametinib`.
 Multiple therapies should be listed in alphabetical order.
 - `therapy_strategy` (optional, string), associated therapeutic strategy or mechanism of action of the assertion.
 Required for assertions related to therapeutic sensitivity or resistance.
 In the case that an assertion contains two or more therapies or a utilized therapeutic strategy has multiple mechanisms, join them into a single string with ` + ` with both items capitalized; for example, `CDK4/6 inhibition + MEK inhibition`.
 Multiple strategies should correspond to the order of the listed therapies.
 Multiple strategies associated with a single therapy should be listed in alphabetical order.
 - `therapy_type` (optional, string), categorical value for the therapy type of the associated therapy based on the categories presented by the [National Institute of Health](https://www.cancer.gov/about-cancer/treatment/types).
 As of this writing, we have catalogued: `Targeted therapy`, `Immunotherapy`, `Chemotherapy`, `Radiation therapy`, `Hormone therapy`. `Combination therapy` is entered for any therapies that utilize two or more therapy types; for example, `Dabrafenib + Trametinib` is catalogued as a `Targeted therapy` while `Ipilimumab + Vemurafenib` is catalogued as a `Combination therapy`.
-- `therapy_sensitivity` (optional, int), `1` if the relationship asserts sensitive to a therapy, `0` if the relationship asserts not sensitive to a therapy, and blank otherwise.
+- `therapy_sensitivity` (optional, integer), `1` if the relationship asserts sensitive to a therapy, `0` if the relationship asserts not sensitive to a therapy, and blank otherwise.
-- `therapy_resistance` (optional, int), `1` if the relationship asserts resistance to a therapy, `0` if the relationship asserts not resistive to a therapy, and blank otherwise.
+- `therapy_resistance` (optional, integer), `1` if the relationship asserts resistance to a therapy, `0` if the relationship asserts not resistive to a therapy, and blank otherwise.
-- `favorable_prognosis` (optional, int), `1` if the relationship asserts a disease prognosis that is favorable, `0` if the relationship asserts a disease prognosis that is not favorable, and blank otherwise
+- `favorable_prognosis` (optional, integer), `1` if the relationship asserts a disease prognosis that is favorable, `0` if the relationship asserts a disease prognosis that is not favorable, and blank otherwise

 [Return to Table of Contents](#table-of-contents)